soumyachaudharyy/To-Do-Planner-DSA-/README.md

 # To-Do-Planner
-Using DSA & Python
+Using DSA & Python,
-Group Project of 2 members, my contribution was to create functions to: to add new task, set priority and delete tasks.
+My contribution in the group project was to create functions to: to add new task, set priority and delete tasks.